chipphillips/nextjs-firebase-starter-kit/Agent-Experts/ai-ml-engineer-prompt.md

 - FastAPI (for model serving)
 - Docker (for containerization)
 - MLflow (for experiment tracking and model management)
+- Firebase (for data storage and real-time updates)
 - Git for version control

 ## Best Practices